 Wendell David Burchfield, 64, of Clinton, Mississippi passed away September 9, 2019, surrounded by his family.
 He is survived by his wife Cindy, daughters Ansley Burchfield and Deidre Graham (Aaron), and sisters Becky Lindsey, Lois Deupree, and Ruth Hay.
 He is preceded in death by his parents Wendell Earl and Velma Lois Burchfield (Caldwell) of Ethel.
 Funeral services are scheduled for 10 AM Thursday, September 12 at Culpepper Funeral Home Chapel with burial to follow at Burchfield Family Cemetery in Ethel.
 Reverend Chester Carlisle will officiate.
 Visitation will be 5-7 PM Wednesday, September 11 at Culpepper Funeral Home in Kosciusko.

-To send flowers in memory of David Burchfield, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of David Burchfield, please visit our Heartfelt Sympathies Store.

 David worked as an Environmental Engineer with the Mississippi Department of Environmental Quality for the past 29 years.
 He graduated from Mississippi State University in 1976 with a Bachelor’s Degree in Mechanical Engineering and from East Holmes Academy in 1972.
 He grew up in Ethel, MS where he spent his youth working on his family’s dairy farm.